Released in 1913

 Tetsu Ka Niku Ka

-World War II ended for Japan in August 1945, Tokyo a charred wasteland following the Allied bombings.
-Just a month and a half later, in October, SEIBUNDO SHINKOSHA Publishing shocked the world by releasing their Anglo-Japanese Conversation Manual (Nichibei Kaiwa Techo).
-This book sold 3.6 million copies within the year, making it a historic postwar bestseller put out with unbelievable haste and selling at an unheard-of pace.
+World War II ended in August 1945, with Tokyo a charred wasteland following the Allied firebombings.
+Just a month later in September, Seibundo Shinkosha Publishing released the Anglo-Japanese Conversation Manual (Nichibei kaiwa techo).
+The book sold 3.6 million copies the first year, making it a historic postwar bestseller.

-During the decade starting from 1945, the Company released Astronomy Yearbook (Tenmon Nenkan), Pet Dog Guide (Aiken no Tomo) and Idea, kicking off numerous series that continue to be published to this day.
-The Company also published the Unabridged Tamagawa Encyclopedia (Tamagawa Hyakka Daijiten) series in cooperation with Tamagawa University, which prompted the later publication in 1967 of the Tamagawa Children’s Encyclopedia (Tamagawa Jido Hyakka Jiten).
+During the decade after 1945, Seibundo Shinkosha Publishing released Astronomy Yearbook (Tenmon nenkan), Pet Dog Guide (Aiken no tomo) and Idea, part of a series of works that continue to be published today.
+It also published the Unabridged Tamagawa Encyclopedia (Tamagawa hyakka daijiten) series in cooperation with Tamagawa University, which prompted the 1967 publication of Tamagawa Children’s Encyclopedia (Tamagawa jido hyakka jiten).

-The company founded Brain (now published by another company) in 1961 and launched Monthly Astronomy Guide (Gekkan Tenmon Gaido) in 1965, with the latter (together with Astronomy Yearbook) helping to establish astronomy as a central theme of works published by SEIBUNDO SHINKOSHA Publishing.
+Brain (now published by another company) was founded in 1961 and Monthly Astronomy Guide (Gekkan tenmon gaido) was launched in 1965, with the latter (together with Astronomy Yearbook) helping to establish astronomy as a central genre of Seibundo Shinkosha Publishing.

-The latter part of the Showa era saw the debuts of other popular publications, including Collection of Swift-flying Paper Airplanes (Yoku Tobu Kamihikoki-shu) by Yasuaki Ninomiya, a longtime bestseller that moved millions of copies throughout its series publication, as well as the Collection of Common Test Questions: Complete Memorization Style Amateur MJ Wireless Radio Textbook (Kanzen Maru-anki Shokyu Amachua Musen Yosomondai-shu) which became a go-to study guide for amateur wireless radio exam hopefuls.
-Finally, 1984 saw the first issue of Florist, completing nearly all of the Company’s current lineup of magazine offerings.
+The latter part of the Showa era saw the debut of other popular publications, including Collection of Swift-flying Paper Airplanes (Yoku tobu kamihikoki-shu) by Yasuaki Ninomiya, a longtime bestseller series that sold millions of copies, as well as Collection of Common Test Questions: Complete Memorization Style Amateur MJ Wireless Radio Textbook (Kanzen maru-anki shokyu amachua musen yosomondai-shu), which became the go-to study guide for amateur wireless radio exam hopefuls.
+Finally, 1984 saw the first issue of Florist, largely completing Seibundo Shinkosha Publishing’s current lineup of magazine offerings.